What is antiphospholipid syndrome?

 As blood flows through the entire body, antiphospholipid syndrome can present a wide variety of symptoms, not all of them as serious as stroke or heart attack.

-People from all ages, including children can have APS, but it tends to mainly affect the 20-50 year old age group and women more so than men.
-In the UK, it is estimated that around 1 in 100 people have the disorder but it is significantly under-diagnosed.
+People from all ages, including children can have APS, but it tends to mainly affect the 20-50 year-old age group and women more so than men.
+One study has shown that 1 in 2000 people have the disorder, but it is still believed to be significantly under-recognised and under-diagnosed.

 There are two main types of APS: